IgniteUI/igniteui-docfx/en/components/tooltip.md

 ### API References

 In this article we learned how to create, configure and style awesome tooltips for the elements on our page!
-We also used some additional Ignite UI for Angular components like icons, avatars and cards to improve on the design of our application!
+We also used some additional Ignite UI for Angular components like icons and avatars to improve on the design of our application!
 The respective APIs are listed below:

 * [IgxTooltipDirective]({environment:angularApiUrl}/classes/igxtooltipdirective.html)
 * [IgxTooltipTargetDirective]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html)